-MAT141 College Mathematics, Standard (4) or higher (excluding MAT201 and MAT202)
+MAT141 College Mathematics, Standard (4) C or higher (excluding MAT201 and MAT202)

-- NUR121 Introduction to Nursing Transitions (8) - NUR122 Nursing Health Illness Transitions (8) - NUR126 Principles and Application of Drug Dosage Calculations (2)
+- NUR121A Nursing Transitions Introduction (4) - NUR121B Fundamentals of Health/Illness Transitions (4) - NUR125 Nursing Psychiatric Care and Developmental Transitions (4) - NUR126A Introduction to Principles and Application of Drug Dosage Calculations (1) - NUR126C Advanced Principles and Application of Drug Dosage Calculations (1) - NUR135 Nursing in Obstetric and Pediatric Transitions (4) - NUR145A Introduction to Pathopharmacology (2) - NUR145B Advanced Pathopharmacology (2) - NUR200 Advanced Medical Terminology for Clinical Nurses (1) - NUR201 Advanced Nursing in Health/Illness Transitions (8) - NUR222 Nursing Organizational Transitions (8) - NUR223 Transition to the Nursing Workforce (1)

-- NUR145 Pathopharmacology (4) - NUR200 Advanced Medical Terminology for Clinical Nurses (1) - NUR221 Nursing Developmental Transitions (8) - NUR222 Nursing Organizational Transitions (8) - NUR223 Transition to the Nursing Workforce (1)
+- a grade of C or better in each required course; - a grade of C is at least 78% didactic or higher in the NUR courses prior to other assignment points being added;

-- a grade of C or better in each required course; - a grade of C is at least 78% didactic or higher in the NUR courses prior to other assignment points being added; - a minimum of 3 earned CAC credits numbered 100 or above; - a minimum of 60 semester credits.
+- a minimum of 3 earned CAC credits numbered 100 or above; - a minimum of 60 semester credits.

-DIETARY MANAGER TRAINING
+DIETARY MANAGER TRAINING Total Credits: 7\

-Total Credits: 11\
+Previously known as Certified Dietary Manager,

-Previously known as Certified Dietary Manager, Certified Food Protection Professional Certificate \This program is not eligible for federal financial aid (Pell Grant and/or direct loans).
+Certified Food Protection Professional Certificate \This program is not eligible for federal financial aid (Pell Grant and/or direct loans).

-The Dietary Manager Training certificate is an Association of Nutrition & Foodservice Professionals (ANFP) approved training program and Pathway III(b) Verified.
+The Dietary Manager Training Certificate is an Association of Nutrition & Foodservice Professionals (ANFP) approved training program and Pathway III(b) Verified.
 The certificate provides a fast track for experienced food service workers and/or supervisors with roles in health care facilities and various other food service establishments.
 Upon completion of the certificate, students are eligible to sit for the national Certified Dietary Manager, Certified Food Protection Professional certification exam through the Certifying Board for Dietary Managers.